Garment3DGen: 3D Garment Stylization and Texture Generation: Related Work

-\textbf{Garment Deformation and Stylization}: The recent progress in large language and image-to-3D models has unlocked new ways of representing and reconstructing dressed avatars~\cite{jiang2022text2human,wang2023disentangled} from a single text or image prompt.
-These methods typically generate a handful of multi-view consistent views~\cite{liu2023syncdreamer, weng2023consistent123, liu2023one, qian2023magic123, long2023wonder3d} given a single image or text input or directly optimize a 3D scene~\cite{poole2022dreamfusion} using a 3D scene parameterization, similar to Neural Radiance Fields~\cite{mildenhall2020nerf}.
+\textbf{Garment Deformation and Stylization}: The recent progress in language and image-to-3D models has unlocked new ways of representing and reconstructing dressed avatars~\cite{jiang2022text2human,wang2023disentangled} from text or images.
+Such methods typically generate multi-view consistent views~\cite{liu2023syncdreamer, weng2023consistent123, liu2023one, qian2023magic123, long2023wonder3d} given a single image or text input or directly optimize a 3D scene~\cite{poole2022dreamfusion} using a 3D scene parameterization, similar to Neural Radiance Fields~\cite{mildenhall2020nerf}.
 However such methods generate coarse, watertight meshes that in the context of garments do not have the required topology and structure to be draped on humans and simulated~\cite{stuyck2022cloth}.
-Editing and stylizing 3D surfaces has been explored in the context of optimizing directly on the 3D space~\cite{sorkine2004laplacian,liu2018paparazzi,jung2024geometry} and more recently using triplanes~\cite{Fruehstueck2023VIVE3D} and text-to-mesh formulations~\cite{chen2019text2shape, mohammad2022clip}.
-For example, \cite{michel2022text2mesh} performs mesh stylization by predicting color and local geometric details that follow a text prompt.
-Deformation-based approaches~\cite{sumner2004deformation,jacobson2011bounded,baran2009semantic,wang2015linear,zhang2008deformation,gao2018automatic,groueix2019unsupervised,yifan2020neural} can leverage these foundation models to enforce supervision signals for text and image-based stylization~\cite{decatur20233d} and manipulation~\cite{gao2023textdeformer} of 3D meshes.
-Recently, a line of work~\cite{richardson2023texture,chen2023text2tex,zeng2023paint3d,yeh2024texturedreamer} applied text-to-image generation models to create textures based on the mesh and given text/image.
+Editing and stylizing 3D surfaces has been explored for optimizing directly in 3D~\cite{sorkine2004laplacian,liu2018paparazzi} and more recently using triplanes~\cite{Fruehstueck2023VIVE3D} and text-to-mesh formulations~\cite{chen2019text2shape, mohammad2022clip}.
+For example, \citet{michel2022text2mesh} performs mesh stylization by predicting color and local geometric details that follow a text prompt.
+Deformation-based approaches~\cite{maesumi2023explorable,sumner2004deformation,jacobson2011bounded,baran2009semantic,wang2015linear,zhang2008deformation,gao2018automatic,groueix2019unsupervised,yifan2020neural, gao2023cloth2tex} can leverage these foundation models to enforce supervision for text and image-based stylization~\cite{decatur20233d} and manipulation~\cite{gao2023textdeformer} of 3D meshes.
+Recent work~\cite{richardson2023texture,chen2023text2tex,zeng2023paint3d,yeh2024texturedreamer} applied text-to-image generation models to create textures based on the mesh and given text/image.
 Extending such techniques to clothes is a complex task as the supervision signals of a single image or text-prompt are insufficient to ensure that the deformed clothes will be simulation-ready.